brandonsides/grundfunken/README.md

 - Dependently-typed: Phonk will support dependent types, allowing types to depend on runtime values.
 Syntactically, types will behave like any other kind of object, and it will be possible to parametrize them not only by other types (as one would do when creating a "generic" type, as has become standard in modern programming languages), but also by runtime values.
-Indeed, phonk erodes the boundary between types and values to the point that a developer may be hesitant to think primarily in those terms: `type` is, itself, just another type an object can have.
+Indeed, Phonk erodes the boundary between types and values to the point that a developer may be hesitant to think primarily in those terms: `type` is, itself, just another type an object can have.